osafune/max10-protoboard/README.md

 ![SODALITE TOPVIEW](https://lh3.googleusercontent.com/-e6P0SKS46Xc/VHNEk6tXomI/AAAAAAAAHHw/hiFEVjnDsTw/w379-h380-no/sodalite_topview.png)

-- 40 pin DIP shape of the 1100mil width
+- 40 pin DIP shape of the 1100mil width.
-- MAX10 device loading of 8kLE (10M08SAE144C8GES)
+- MAX10 device loading of 8kLE (10M08SAE144C8GES).
-- On-board with 256MbitSDRAM
+- On-board with 256MbitSDRAM.
-- On-board OSC which can choose 3 kinds of frequency
+- On-board OSC which can choose 3 kinds of frequency.
 - Most 34 of PIO, 6 of analog input and 8 channels of LVDS differential pair
-- On-board with a user LED
+- On-board with a user LED.
-- A driven 3.3V single power supply
+- A driven 3.3V single power supply.
-- With VREF for ADC/REFGND and a VIO external input pin
+- With VREF for ADC/REFGND and a VIO external input pin.
 - A dual configuration is supported.